-Given the increasingly fast pace with which research is conducted, it’s natural that scientists want to obtain a custom antibody as quickly as possible.
-This is a pressure felt by companies that develop custom antibodies and has led to the introduction of accelerated protocols that promise ready-to-use antibodies in as little as 28 days.
-Sadly, these short protocols are simply marketing gimmicks and researchers are nearly certain to be disappointed with the antibodies that they receive with these protocols.
+Given the increasingly fast pace with which research is conducted, it’s natural to try to develop custom antibodies as quickly as possible.
+This has led to the introduction of accelerated protocols that promise ready-to-use antibodies in as little as 28 days.
+Unfortunately, these short protocols are simply marketing gimmicks that will ultimately disappoint the researcher.

-This quest to speed up the animal’s natural immune response leads to the use of harsh immunization protocols that require multiple site injections and often in locations that are painful to the animal (such as in the foot pads, which prevents the animal from being able to walk).
-Or, companies tout the use of exotic adjuvants that are somehow capable of tricking the animal’s immune system into overdrive.
-But, the reality (as confirmed in numerous studies) is that these techniques make virtually no difference in terms of the speed of the immune response and serve only to increase discomfort for the animal.
+This attempt to speed up the animal’s natural immune response typically leads to the use of harsh immunization protocols that require multiple site injections in locations that are painful to the animal (e.g., foot pads, which prevent the animal from being able to walk).
+Or, companies tout the use of exotic adjuvants that are somehow capable of tricking the animal’s immune system into an accelerated response.
+Unfortunately, the reality is that these techniques have little impact in terms of the speed of the immune response and serve only to increase discomfort for the animal.

-Regardless of the adjuvant or immunization technique used, it’s critical to understand that antibodies are produced as part of the adaptive immune response and so require time to undergo the genetic mutations (somatic hypermutation) required to develop novel antibodies that are specific to the epitopes presented on the antigen.
-By the 4th or 5th week after the initial immunization, very little IgG is present.
-Instead, the immune system initially produces IgM antibodies, which are large pentameric complexes of immunoglobulins that aren’t useful for research applications.
-More important, antibodies at this stage stil have low affinity (the strength with which they bind) to the antigen.
+Regardless of the adjuvant or immunization technique used, antibodies are produced as part of the adaptive immune response and therefore require time to undergo the genetic mutations (somatic hypermutation) required to develop novel antibodies that are specific to the epitopes presented on the antigen.